msfern/juntossomosmais-challenge/README.md

 Since every user's details had to be on an internal page, I used React Router to create this, switching between the **main page**, the **details page** and a **Not Found page** according to the URL path.

-For the sidebar filter, besides filtering, a Clear option was added in case the user wanted to see every other user (which wouldn't be the case since every user being displayed had the Trabalhoso region flag).
+For the sidebar filter, besides filtering, a Clear option was added in case the user wanted to see every other user.

 As for the pagination, I coded it from scratch since it wouldn't be very complicated to do so.